-Prerequisite: M 090 with a grade of "B-" or higher, M 095 with a grade of "C-" or higher, or qualifying placement assessment score within the past 3 years
+Prerequisite: M 090 with a grade of "B-" or higher, or a qualifying placement assessment score within the past 3 years

 This course prepares health science students for the mathematics required in their profession.
 Topics investigated include: inductive reasoning; logic; mathematical number systems; linear, quadratic, exponential, and logarithmic functions; graphing; probability; statistics; English, Apothecary and Metric systems and conversions; dosage calculations; and dimensional analysis.
 Utilizing these areas, the course also provides students with clinical applications.